 There are a few things to bear in mind, however, when traveling out of season.
 For one, be sure to pack appropriately for the weather and work some indoor activities into your plans in case you're faced with chilling winds or rain.
 Also, check in advance on the operating hours of museums and other attractions you have your heart set on, as some scale back their hours -- or shut down altogether -- outside of the high tourist season.

 The gift of time also makes alternate methods of travel more attractive for mature travelers.
 Train travel has long been popular overseas and is now making a comeback in the U.S. The many hassles of flying -- from security checkpoints to the oft-uncomfortable flight itself -- can be avoided by riding the rails.
 It's also an increasingly cheaper alternative, even before factoring in senior discounts; on Amtrak, for example, travelers 62 years of age and over save 15 percent on most fares.
 And don't forget to factor in baggage fees.
-You can check up to three bags on Amtrak trains for free -- imagine trying that on an airline!
+You can bring up to four 50-pound bags on Amtrak trains for free (two carry-on, two checked) -- imagine trying that on an airline!

 Renting a car is another option for self-guided and self-paced scenic travel, both as a way to get to a destination and a way to explore a destination once you've arrived.
 Just be sure to read the fine print of your rental agreement if you plan to rent a vehicle overseas, as some companies do impose maximum age restrictions.